-The Vibrant Yucatan peninsula has long been one of the main tourist hubs in Mexico.
-From the capital of Merida to the irresistible northeastern shores of Cancun, flocks of tourists arrive each year in order to enjoy the sunshine, activities and of course swimming and lounging by the Carribean sea.
+The Vibrant Yucatan peninsula has long been one of the main family tourist hubs in Mexico.
+From the capital of Merida to the irresistible northeastern shores of Cancun full of beaches, flocks of tourists arrive each year in order to enjoy the sunshine, many family activities and of course swimming and lounging by the Caribbean sea.
 The resort town of Cancun could easily be considered as the leading resort as for the past years it has been attracting visitors exceeding the 3 million mark with its luxurious all-inclusive resorts and amenities on offer.
 However, things were not always like that.

 Holidays in Cancun however would never be the same without the intervention of the Mexican administration.
 During the 1960s, the Mexican government decided to invest on tourist development as a means of increasing its income in order to complement its then stagnant economy.
 In order to do so a scouting team was sent out to pinpoint adequate locations for resort towns.
 The long coral reef of Cancun with its fine white sand and azure blue waters was chosen as the main winner and tourist development begun promptly in January 1970.

 As with every new beginning, finding private investors to fund this attempt was hard, since the then unknown and almost uninhabited Cancun was home only to three permanent residents.
 Fast forward to 1990 and the effect of mass development led to the total population jumping to over 167 thousand residents.
 The large numbers of people leaving on holidays to Cancun each year have helped in growing the numbers considerably, as more people aiming to profit from the tourist industry move over to the sunny Yucatan peninsula.
 As a result, the last population census in 2014 has shown a tremendous growth in residents exceeding the 722 thousand mark.